 “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.” – Earl Nightingale

-Half-way through, we've made good progress toward our current couple goals.
+Halfway through, we've made good progress toward our current couple goals.
 By mid-2017 we’d achieved financial independence.
 I was able to quit my job in Singapore, which gave me time to focus on a new business and on my blog, Financial Imagineer.
 Our family (now four!) moved back to Switzerland to enjoy more quality time with my parents and extended family.

-Creating a Five-Year Plan
+Creating a 5-Year Plan For Our Relationship

 With your partner, pick a date to meet about a week or two in the future – preferably a nice evening where you won't feel pressed for time.
 Set aside two or three hours.
 Maybe make it a date night.

 You both want to get your brains started in advance on what you want to do with your lives.
 Don’t share too much with your partner before that evening.
 Don’t think about limitations or potential difficulties.
 Dream big!
 Think outside of the box.
 Think about what you really would like to achieve in life.

 As the big night approaches, prepare the following ingredients.